 The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes for managing capital during the years ended 31 December 2022 and 31 December 2021.
+No changes were made in the objectives, policies or processes for managing capital during the years ended 31 December 2023 and 31 December 2022.

 The Group monitors capital using a gearing ratio, which is total interest-bearing borrowings divided by the total capital.
-Total interest-bearing borrowings include trust receipt loans, interest-bearing bank borrowings (excluding bank overdrafts) and lease liabilities.
+Total interest-bearing borrowings include trust receipt loans, interest-bearing bank borrowings and lease liabilities, exclude the advanced payment received from a customer for a project operation use.
 Capital includes equity attributable to owners of the Company.
 The gearing ratios as at the end of the reporting periods were as follows:

-2022 HK\$'000 2021 HK\$'000
+2023 HK\$'000 2022 HK\$'000

-11114 000 111(\$ 000

-Trust receipt loans 132,895 119,978
+Trust receipt loans 324,343 132,895

-Interest-bearing bank borrowings 349,755 368,759
+Interest-bearing bank borrowings 389,983 349,755

-Lease liabilities 56,861 63,006
+Lease liabilities 59,300 56,861

-Total interest-bearing borrowings 539,511 551,743
+Total interest-bearing borrowings 773,626 539,511

-Equity attributable to owners of the Company 2,085,196 2,120,685
+Equity attributable to owners of the Company 2,105,830 2,085,196

-Gearing ratio 25.9% 26.0%
+Gearing ratio 36.7% 25.9%

-43. STATEMENT OF FINANCIAL POSITION OF THE COMPANY
+STATEMENT OF FINANCIAL POSITION OF THE COMPANY 44.